zxing/zxing/.github/CONTRIBUTING.md

 Please search previous issues for an answer before opening a pull request.
 A few common ones are listed here.

-### I get a compilation error.
+### I get a compilation error

 While you can check the build status on Github to confirm, the project correctly builds and passes tests at all times.
 90% of the time it's due to using an old version of Java.
 Version 3.4+ require Java 8.
 Use earlier versions with Java 7 and earlier.

-### This barcode doesn't decode.
+### This barcode doesn't decode

 Not all images will decode.
 All else equal, more is better, but this is not accepted as a bug report.
 A pull request that makes changes to make the barcode decode without decreasing the net